-Banker: (smiling to himself) “A Mongolia art dealer.”
+Banker: (Smiling to himself.)
+“Yeah.
+Mongolia art dealer.”

 John: “Sweet!
 I need to add an art dealer to my circle.”

-There are two main reasons why a banker embraces diversity and the first one was implied above: give off the image of being an individual whose curiosity can only be tickled by variety.
+There are two main reasons why a banker embraces diversity and the first one was implied above: give off the image of being one whose curiosity can only be tickled by variety.

 The second, much more important, reason is predicated on psychology, in general, and the belief that happiness is relative, in particular.
-The idea is that happiness partly depends on your surroundings and environment, including the people you hang out with.
+The idea is that happiness partly depends on your surroundings and environment.
 For instance, you tend to feel happy being surrounded by people who can enjoy the same things you can.
-However, if you are someone who works hard all day, six days a week only to make ends meet then you may not be as happy hanging out – whenever you have time off - with trust fund millionaires who never work and enjoy a life of ultra luxury; as opposed to spending time with people like you who have to work hard to get by.
+Similarly, if you are someone who works very hard only to make ends meet then you may not be as comfortable hanging out with trust fund millionaires who never break a sweat but live a life of ultra luxury.

-Accordingly bankers feel really happy when sharing a drink or meal with their buddy the sculptor, writer, aid worker or personal trainer.
+Accordingly, bankers welcome the prospects of sharing a drink or meal with their buddy the sculptor, writer, aid worker or personal trainer.
 Why?
-Because they’ve got more money than them.
-And having more money makes them happy to have more of something than others.
+Because they earn more money.

 This is one of the first lessons you’re taught during graduate training: make friends with people who earn less so you can be happy about your job and realise that it is in fact a blessing it was offered to you in the first place.